Kubernetes on AWS Resources

 Introduction

 Kubernetes is an open-source container orchestration system that allows you to get the most out of your machine.
-Using Kubernetes, however, raises the problem of managing access for pods to various Amazon Web Services (AWS).
+Using Kubernetes, however, raises the problem of managing pod access to various Amazon Web Services (AWS).
 This article covers how to overcome these problems by using specific tools.
 Here’s how we’ve organized the information:

 • Why managing access can be a problem